ianmjones/snippetpixie/README.md

 ## Known Issues

 * Firefox loses focus on every keystroke, fixed by blacklisting it, hoping for permanent fix in future.
+* Terminal emulators are problematic, fixed by blacklisting a few popular ones, hoping for permanent fix in future.

 ## Roadmap